 “They’d much rather use natural foods if they could,” said Johnson.
 “If there’s not much food in any given year in the forest, they’ll switch, start using human development.
 And then they’ll switch back when natural food is available to them.”

 Increasingly dry winters and food failures are significantly reducing bear numbers.
-Researchers noted a more than 50 percent decrease in female bear populations during the six-year CPW study, which included the 2012 food shortage.
-Their numbers are also diminishing because of encounters with vehicles and a state requirement that nuisance bears be trapped and euthanized.
+Researchers noted a more than 50 percent decrease in female bear populations during the six-year CPW study, including the 2012 food shortage.
+Encounters with vehicles are also diminishing their numbers.
+And Colorado requires nuisance bears to be trapped and euthanized.

 Colorado also issues thousands of bear-hunting permits each year, even though there’s no reliable count of how many bears live in the state.